Overview

 Creating Time-Based Execution Criteria

-Time-based rules are triggered a certain number of days before or after a given date.
+Time-based rules are well-suited for date-driven workflows, such as triggering a reminder a set number of days before a policy renewal, or following up a defined period after a client anniversary.
+These rules are triggered a certain number of days before or after a given date.
 The field referenced should have a field type of Date.
-To set time-based execution:

-- Set the Number of Days before/after the Target Field’s date that you want the rule to be run.
+- In the Number of Days field, enter the number of days before or after the Target Field's date that you want the rule to run.

-- Optionally, if you want to specify additional conditions so that the rule only runs for a subset of records, go to the Record Criteria tab and add conditions using the Rule Builder that appears there.
+Optionally, if you want to specify additional conditions so that the rule only runs for a subset of records, go to the Record Criteria tab and add conditions using the Rule Builder that appears there.

 - User Resources for time-based rules reference the Owner of the Rule Criteria record.